Asian houbara

-MacQueen's bustard (Chlamydotis macqueenii) is a large bird in the bustard family.
-It is native to the desert and steppe regions of Asia, west from the Sinai Peninsula extending across Kazakhstan east to Mongolia.
+The Asian houbara (Chlamydotis macqueenii), also known as MacQueen's bustard, is a large bird in the bustard family.
+It is native to the desert and steppe regions of Asia, west from the Sinai Peninsula extending across Iran and further north toward Kazakhstan and Mongolia.
 In the 19th century, vagrants were found as far west of their range as Great Britain.
-Populations have decreased by 20 to 50% between 1984 and 2004 mainly due to hunting and changes in land-use.
-MacQueen's bustard is a partial latitudinal migrant while the houbara bustard (C. undulata) is more sedentary.
+Populations have decreased by 20–50% between 1984 and 2004 mainly due to hunting and changes in land-use.
+The Asian houbara is a partial latitudinal migrant while the African houbara (C. undulata) is more sedentary.
 Both species are the only members of the genus Chlamydotis.
-MacQueen's bustard used to be regarded as a subspecies of the houbara bustard and known as the "Asian houbara".
+The Asian houbara used to be regarded as a subspecies of the African houbara.

 Taxonomy

 Otis macqueenii was proposed by John Edward Gray in 1834 for a bustard from India drawn by Thomas Hardwicke.

-It was long regarded a subspecies of the African houbara bustard Chlamydotis undulata.
+It was long regarded a subspecies of the African houbara Chlamydotis undulata.
 It was classified as a distinct species in 2003.